ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 1.
 PCA of Select Grid, Clue and Answer-Pertinent Puzzle Features**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/2efb9196-b7aa-4fc7-b739-b1a617aa2164)

-*The first 3 principal components accounted for ~48% of variance in the data set.
+*The first 3 principal components accounted for ~48% of total variance.
 All puzzles from Jan.
 1 2018- Jan.
 6 2024 were included in this analysis.*

 **Figure 2.
 Distribution of GMSTs by Puzzle Day**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/d3f9606f-d571-4d8f-a354-471b3302c572)

 *All puzzles from Jan.
 1 2018- Jan.
 6 2024 were included in this analysis.*